 The seventh fascicle includes three chapters on modulation (Lülü xuangong fa 律呂旋宮法), harmony (Shisheng lüfa 識聲律法) and the seven musical keys (Lun yi lü you qi sheng yi 論一律有七聲義).
 The sequence of modulating the keys is described, in clockwise (shunxuan 順旋) and counter-clockwise (nixuan 逆旋) direction.
 This is the first instance in Chinese literature on music where modulation is concretely described.

 The Yueshu yaolu included five charts illustrating the harmonious "birth" of the next tone in a scale (Qiankun changhe tu 乾坤唱和圖), the method of enclosing the circle of the twelve pipes built up in the central one of three sealed rooms to analyze their relation to the months (Han lüshi tu shi'er lü xiang sheng tu 漢律室圖十二律相生圖), and illustrations to the seven different tonal positions of an individual pipe (Yi lü you qi sheng tu 一律有七聲圖).

-Quotations from the other parts of the Yueshu yaolu are to be found in Japanese texts on music, but until now there has not been made a systematic collection of these fragments.
-The book Sango yōroku 三五要錄, for instance, quotes from the modulation of the pipa lute (pipa xuangong fa 琵琶旋宮法), and the book Agetsu mondō 阿月問答 from juan 10, and the text Onritsu tsūchishō 音律通致章 gives an overview of the central chapters of the Yueshu yaolu.
+Quotations from the other parts of the Yueshu yaolu are to be found in Japanese texts on music, but until now no systematic collection of these fragments has been made.
+The book Sango yōroku 三五要錄, for instance, quotes from the modulation of the pipa lute (pipa xuangong fa 琵琶旋宮法), and the book Agetsu mondō 阿月問答 from juan 10.
+The text Onritsu tsūchi shō 音律通致章 gives an overview of the central chapters of the Yueshu yaolu.
 Fragments can also be found in the books Shōmei yōshin shū 聲明用心集, Ruihitsu jiyō 類筆治要 and Taigenshō 體源抄.